The Manor House & The Stable House

 Proposals for The Manor House with or without The Stable House will be considered.

 Location and Amenities

-Remarkably, given its proximity to the numerous attractions of the Ards peninsula, The Manor is less than 40 minutes away from Belfast city and airport, with daily flights to London, the rest of England, Scotland and further afield.
-Belfast city centre boast all the amenities and shopping one would expect in a modern European city together with world class tourist attractions such as the Titanic Experience.
+Remarkably, given its proximity to the numerous attractions of the Adds Peninsula, The Manor House is less than 40 minutes away from Belfast City and airport, with daily flights to London, the rest of England, Scotland and further afield.
+Belfast City centre boast all the amenities and shopping one would expect in a modern European City together with world class tourist attractions such as the Titanic Experience.